 The US Internal Revenue Service, which had awarded Equifax a bridge contract to perform fraud detection (at first blush faut de mieux, but there's more to the story) has suspended that contract in the wake of Equifax's recent problems with its website using third-party code that was directing visitors to a bogus and malicious Flash update (Ars Technica).
 US Federal contracting has some non-obvious ins-and-outs.
 In this case, Equifax lost the IRS fraud-prevention contract to a lower-cost bid from rival Experian, but since Equifax protested the loss (on the grounds that, according to Equifax, Experian was insufficiently technically qualified to be entrusted with the work) GAO rules required that Equifax receive a bridge contract while its protest was evaluated (Ars Technica).
 An editorial in WIRED argues that Equifax deserves a "corporate death penalty" under the laws of the state of Georgia that provide for a company's dissolution when it "has continued to exceed or abuse the authority conferred upon it by law."

-This CyberWire look back at the Week that Was discusses events affecting Australia, China, European Union, Democratic Peoples Republic of Korea, Republic of Korea, Russia, Taiwan, United Kingdom, United States.
+Today's issue includes events affecting Australia, China, European Union, Democratic Peoples Republic of Korea, Republic of Korea, Russia, Taiwan, United Kingdom, United States.

 SPONSOR & SUPPORT

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.